merge-api/merge-hris-ruby/docs/EmployeesApi.md

 opts = {
   expand: 'company', # String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
-  include_sensitive_fields: true # Boolean | Whether to include sensitive fields (such as social security numbers) in the response.
+  include_sensitive_fields: true, # Boolean | Whether to include sensitive fields (such as social security numbers) in the response.
+  remote_fields: 'employment_status' # String | Which fields should be returned in non-normalized form.
 }

 begin